Contents

 The raw data from each of these sources has been imported, the companies reconciled with OpenCorporates and - where possible - de-duplicated based on OpenCorporates results and our own de-duplication algorithms.
 It has also been periodically refreshed with reconciliations with OpenCorporates database to collect company name changes, dissolutions, etc.

-The data is formatted in version 0.1 of Open Ownership's Beneficial Ownership Data Standard.
+The data is formatted in version 0.2 of Open Ownership's Beneficial Ownership Data Standard (BODS).
 All source data has been standardised on export, attempting to keep as much source-specific information as possible, but prioritising consistency across sources.
+Data from individual source registries mapped to v0.2 can be downloaded and reused in a variety of formats via our BODS data analysis tools.

 We have extensive documentation on the standard, in particular we recommend understanding the key concepts in the data model and then referring to the specifics using the interactive schema browser.